WWI: Centennial Reflections

 Like their European counterparts, Americans had an “irrepressibly positive and romantic view of war,” their minds “filled with memories of a kind of warfare that would never again be waged.”1 Once Americans were at the front, their war experience began to look and sound much like that of the English, French, or Russians.
 For that matter, it looked like the experience of the Germans, Austrians, Hungarians, and Ottomans.
 Importantly, though, it didn’t look like the Civil War, or any other 19th century war.

 The Great War wasn’t exactly like WWII, either, a pretty clear-cut battle between might and right.
 The tale of WWI has an aggressor and a victim, but in most ways that count, everyone lost.
 Soldiers and civilians alike on both sides found their old ideas of conflict and their faith in progress destroyed by 20th century technologies like machine guns, tanks, and poison gas.

 The Americans involved in this tragedy were no bit players in the drama.
-While their involvement may have been short-lived, four million Americans were mobilized.
+While their involvement may have been short-lived, 4.7 million Americans served.
 Among them, around 116,000 were killed and more than 200,000 were wounded.3 Below are the stories of four of the four million: two Army officers, an Army doctor, and a civilian aid worker.